 Shaun Rogers is touring the NFL as a free agent.
-Albert Haynesworth continues to wear out his welcome with the Washington Redskins.
+Albert Haynesworth is apparently available via trade.
 Both players have significant Detroit Lions connections, but happily and mercifully, neither appears on the team's radar.

 If the Lions did anything last season, it was establish one of the better defensive lines in the game.
 Rookie defensive tackle Ndamukong Suh earned All-Pro and Pro Bowl honors, and Corey Williams --15 penalties and all -- proved a valuable cohort.
 In large part because of their defensive line, the Lions had the NFL's biggest drop in points allowed from 2010 to 2009, bringing their total down by an average of 7.8 points per game.